edufresne/de-recipe-book/docs/Recipes/Dinner/The Worlds Best Lasagna.md

 1. Reduce heat and simmer for up to 1 hour
 1. In a mizing bowl, mix the ricotta with 1 egg and fresh chopped parsley and set aside
 1. Once sauce is done start layering by putting a base of the sauce.
 Then add lasagna noodles, ricotta, sauce, mozarella, parmesean.
 Doing 3 layers and then ending with a topping of sauce, mozzarella, and parmesean.
-1. Cook in a preheated oven at 375F for 50min
+1. Cook in a preheated oven at 375F for 25min covered with tin-foil and then 25 min uncovered
-1. Take out and let cool
+1. Take out and let cool for approx 15min
 1. Sprinkle some parsley on top and serve